screbeckitchain/kitchain-ai/README.md

 These keys are read by both the training scripts and the Streamlit app.

-When launching the Streamlit app you can choose **XGBoost** from the sidebar to use the new model instead of the bundled RandomForest model.
+The Streamlit app now defaults to **XGBoost**, which relies on these feature weights.
+You can still select the original RandomForest model from the sidebar if desired.
 This XGBoost model was trained only on the AOV alignment and cuisine match scores, so the application automatically limits the feature set to those two inputs whenever this option is selected.

 ## Running the App